rclone/rclone/docs/content/docs.md

 This flag will limit rclone's output to error messages only.

+### --refresh-times ###

+The `--refresh-times` flag can be used to update modification times of existing files when they are out of sync on backends which don't support hashes.

+This is useful if you uploaded files with the incorrect timestamps and you now wish to correct them.

+This flag is **only** useful for destinations which don't support hashes (eg `crypt`).

+This can be used any of the sync commands `sync`, `copy` or `move`.

+To use this flag you will need to be doing a modification time sync (so not using `--size-only` or `--checksum`).
+The flag will have no effect when using `--size-only` or `--checksum`.

+If this flag is used when rclone comes to upload a file it will check to see if there is an existing file on the destination.
+If this file matches the source with size (and checksum if available) but has a differing timestamp then instead of re-uploading it, rclone will update the timestamp on the destination file.
+If the checksum does not match rclone will upload the new file.
+If the checksum is absent (eg on a `crypt` backend) then rclone will update the timestamp.

+Note that some remotes can't set the modification time without re-uploading the file so this flag is less useful on them.

+Normally if you are doing a modification time sync rclone will update modification times without `--refresh-times` provided that the remote supports checksums **and** the checksums match on the file.
+However if the checksums are absent then rclone will upload the file rather than setting the timestamp as this is the safe behaviour.

 ### --retries int ###

 Retry the entire sync if it fails this many times it fails (default 3).